LESOM-Dynamics/Scroll_One_SUI_SuperApp/README.md

 ## 📖 Overview

-**Scroll One SuperApp** is a next-generation mobile application that serves as a unified gateway to the Scroll blockchain ecosystem.
-It combines a secure crypto wallet, decentralized identity management, and an extensive marketplace of mini-applications covering DeFi, NFTs, gaming, social networking, and more.
+**Scroll One SuperApp** is a mobile-first crypto SuperApp built exclusively on the Scroll blockchain (Ethereum L2).
+It serves as a unified gateway to the Scroll ecosystem, combining a self-custodial wallet with real blockchain integration, a WebView-based dApp marketplace, and decentralized identity management.

 ### 🎥 Demo Video